rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

     Or should you be using Cyberduck, their documentation on `versioning <https://docs.cyberduck.io/protocols/s3/#versions>`__ will help too.

-The features available to you for self service restore is something of a quasi backup and not what we'd consider fool proof.
+Versioning enables something of a self service restore, more of a quasi backup and not what we'd consider fool proof.

-This is why we also keep backups of your data in a vault not accesable to end users.
+For that reason we also keep backups of your data in a vault not accesable to end users.

 In the event you are not able to restore your files to an earlier point in time using versioning, please get in touch via the IT Services Helpdesk.

 .. _backup-retention:

 Backup Retention
 ---------------------------------------

-You may have heard mention to retention in differing parts of this documentation.
+You may have seen reference to retention in differing parts of this documentation.
-This is the amount of time we keep backups for and their granularity.
+Retention in a backup context is the amount of time we keep backups for and their granularity.

-In a perfect world this would be indefinite, however the more backups we keep the more data is kept and therefore cost.
+In a perfect world this would be indefinite, however the more backups we keep the more data is kept and therefore cost increases.

+Machine backups
+^^^^^^^^^^^^^^^

 We currently keep backups with the following retention:
     - 14 Daily backps
     - 8 Weekly backups

 This means you can go 2 months back in time with weekly increments, or 2 weeks with daily.

+Bucket backups
+^^^^^^^^^^^^^^

+Full bucket backups follow the same retention policies as machine backups, however versioing only presents you with the last 14 days of changes.

+If you have a file you'd wish to restore that's not showing up in versioning please get in touch via the IT Services Helpdesk.

 .. _backup-schedule: